OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 See the header files included above for the full list of public data members and member functions that can be used.
 See the option descriptions in the following sections for a full understanding of the semantics of these settings.

-Stepping back and comparing this code to the original configuration file from , the configuration file is much simpler than the corresponding C++ code and has the added advantage of being modifiable at run-time.
+Stepping back and comparing this code to the original configuration file from, the configuration file is much simpler than the corresponding C++ code and has the added advantage of being modifiable at run-time.
 It is easy to see why we recommend that almost all applications should use the configuration file mechanism for transport configuration.

 .. _run_time_configuration--transport-configuration-options: